WordPress crushes it.

 Triberr is a community of fellow bloggers that review and retweet posts they find useful.
 The Triberr plugin automatically submits published posts to my group on Triberr.

-These plugin handle the tasks associated with transacting business online.
+These plugins handle the tasks associated with transacting business online.

 Premise PayPal Standard Gateway